rohanmaity123/docs/docs/how-to/flask-structure-your-project.md

 # [Flask](https://palletsprojects.com/p/flask/) - Structure your project

-This page advise how to structure your project in Flask.
+This page advises how to structure your project in Flask.

 <br />